 Deaths in The Strid

 While photographing The Strid I got talking to an elderly man who was wandering past.
 It turns out he grew up in the area and happily recounted tales of him and his school friends taking it in turns to jump across.
 I don’t doubt he was being honest.
 At its thinnest the river channel at The Strid is less than two meters wide and looks eminently leapable.
-However the rocks on both banks are extremely slippy, even in dry weather.
+However the rocks on both banks are extremely slippery, even in dry weather.
 Obviously he had made it to a ripe old age but I didn’t like to ask about his school chums.

 And then there is the geology.
-At the surface the channel is quite thin but over millennia the river has eroded a large undercut under the riverbank’s rocks.
+At the surface the channel is quite narrow.
+However over millennia the river has eroded a large undercut under the riverbank’s rocks.
 This is said to be as large as a chamber.
 Get sucked into one of those by the strong current and its game over.

-Having spent some time searching on the internet I couldn’t find a single tale of anyone who had either swam down the Strid or fallen in and survived.
-Indeed those who have fallen in and been ‘lucky’ enough to have their bodies recovered have only been dragged out downstream numerous hours or days later.
+Having spent some time searching on the internet I couldn’t find a single tale of anyone who survived The Strid’s rapids.
+Those who have fallen in and been ‘lucky’ enough to have their bodies recovered have only been found numerous hours or days later.
 The tale I always remember was from the 1990’s when a couple of honeymooners fell in.
 This was particularly poignant as they had just got married and were about the same age as me at the time of writing this.

-In short, having done some background reading any attempt I might have been planning on jumping over The Strid has been scrapped!
+In short, having done some research, any attempt I might have been planning on jumping over The Strid has been scrapped!
 It looks stunning and quite benign but looks are deceptive.

 To view photos of less lethal places in the Dales please view my landscape photos of the Yorkshire Dales.